xaturingAI/Logos-Programming-Language/README.md

 ## Introduction to Logos

-Logos (Divine Reason/Wisdom) is a modern, safe, multi-paradigm programming language that builds upon the Elixir concept with significant enhancements.
+Logos (Divine Reason/Wisdom) is a modern, safe, multi-paradigm programming language that builds upon the Rust (moving to zig)  concept with significant enhancements.
 It combines the power of functional and object-oriented programming with seamless multi-language interoperability, advanced type systems, and next-generation concurrency models.

 ### Key Features
 - Ultra-fast performance with ahead-of-time optimizations